 Description of the Pest

-The introduced European earwig (family Forficulidae) is the most common of several earwig species that can occur in citrus.
-Adults are about 0.75 inch long, reddish brown, and have a pair of prominent tail appendages that resemble forceps.
+The introduced European earwig is the most common of several earwig species that can occur in citrus.
+Adults are about 0.75 inch long, reddish brown, and have a pair of prominent tail appendages (cerci) that resemble forceps.
 Most species have wings under short, hard wing covers, but earwigs seldom fly.
+Males have stout, strongly curved cerci that are widely separated at the base while females possess slender, straight pinchers that are close together.
+Earwigs use these cerci to protect themselves and to grab and hold prey.
 Immature earwigs resemble small, wingless adults.

 Earwigs feed mostly at night and hide during the day.
 Common hiding places include bark crevices, mulch, topsoil, protected (touching) plant parts, and under trunk wraps.
 Females lay masses of 30 or more eggs in soil.
 Nymphs are whitish and remain in soil until their first molt, after which they darken and begin emerging from the soil in search of food.
 Earwigs generally have one or two generations a year.
 They can be active year round.

 Earwigs feed on dead and living insects and insect eggs, other organisms, and on succulent plant parts.
 Earwig nymphs will climb trees and feed on buds, leaves , and fruit of trees during the spring flush months (March through May).
 Once they molt into adults and the foliage hardens, they move back down to the soil and stop damaging trees.

 They can be especially problematic on young trees with trunk wraps or cardboard guards, in which they reside.
 The cause of damage can be difficult to distinguish from that of other chewing pests that hide during day and feed at night, including worms, brown garden snail, Fuller rose beetle, and June beetles.